yolabingo/wordpress-nginx/README.md

 Quickstart
 ----------
-Assumes Debian's /etc/nginx layout, but will work on any Nginx/PHP FPM server.
+Assumes Debian/Ubuntu /etc/nginx layout, so modify as needed to fit your directory structure.

 Clone this repo to /etc/nginx/snippets